astroML/text_errata/README.md

 ## Chapter 8

+Page 323: The y label in the bottom four panels in fig. 8.1 should be theta_0, and not theta_2.

 Page 326: Eq.
 8.7 should start: "ln(L) \equiv ln(p(\theta|{x_i,y_i},I)) \propto \sum ...", i.e. the p inside ln is missing.

 Page 328: Text reads "This is reflected in in the $\chi^2_{dof}$  for this fit  which is 1.54 ...", while the corresponding upper left panel of Figure 8.2 (on same page) says $\chi^2_{dof} = 1.57$.